 Our thanks to Robert Reyner, a BIS Researcher at RR Donnelly who kindly agreed to write this review of Fake News: Reading between the Lines held at the University of Liverpool in London on 29 November.
 Fake news has become the term du jour this year as […]

 Our thanks to Zoltan Csirko, SLA Europe Events Committee Member, who kindly accepted to offer a review of the SLA Europe Summer Soiree 2017.
-Soon after the temperature reached never before seen figures, we gathered for this year’s Summer Soirée, and once again the News Building at the Shard Quarter provided an excellent central location […]
+Soon after the temperature reached never before seen figures, we gathered for this year’s Summer Soirée, and once again the News […]

 Event Review by Nigel Dickinson: SLA Career Stories 27th June 2017 Our thanks to Nigel Dickinson, who kindly accepted an offer to review the Careers Stories Evening.
-Nigel is Sales Director at Armadillo Business Information having previously spent 30 years at Dun & Bradstreet and been Managing Director of Key Note.
-He is a regular […]
+Nigel is Sales Director at Armadillo Business Information having previously spent 30 years at Dun & Bradstreet and […]